danielesiegel/3d-pose-tracker/README.md

 cap = cv2.VideoCapture(1)  # Change from 0 to 1
 ```

-### 3D Visualization Issues (macOS)
+### 3D Visualization Issues

-If you see GLFW/Open3D display errors:
+If experiencing any 3D display issues:
 ```bash
 # Run without 3D visualization
 python src/capture.py --frames 30 --no-3d
 ```

-The warning `[Open3D WARNING] GLFW Error: Cocoa: Failed to find service port for display` is a known issue on some macOS systems.
-The `--no-3d` flag disables the 3D viewer while keeping all capture functionality.
+The capture script now uses matplotlib which is stable on macOS.
+The `--no-3d` flag is available if you want to disable the 3D viewer entirely.

 ### Performance Issues